Sport Works Safeguarding Policy

 When working in partnership with external agencies, it is important to ensure that safeguarding procedures are agreed to share best practice in the best interest of the individual and this will be communicated to all staff.

-2. A Designated Safeguarding Officer (DSO) will be appointed to ensure the policy and procedure is read and understood by all staff, full training is in place for all staff, the reporting and recording of all incidents and information is accurate.
+- A Designated Safeguarding Officer has been appointed (Darren Hughes) to ensure the policy and procedure is read and understood by all staff, full training is in place for all staff, the reporting and recording of all incidents and information is accurate.